glic3rinu/passlib/docs/lib/passlib.hash.bsdi_crypt.rst

    The salt string uses little-endian
    :func:`hash64 <passlib.utils.h64.decode_int24>` encoding.

-4. The password is NULL-padded on the end to the smallests non-zero multiple of 8 bytes.
+4. The password is NULL-padded on the end to the smallest non-zero multiple of 8 bytes.

 5. The lower 7 bits of the first 8 bytes of the password are used to form a 56-bit integer; with the first byte providing